usethesource/flybytes/README.md

 1. The Flybytes compiler use the [ASM framework](https://asm.ow2.io/) to generate bytecode in a single pass of the Flybytes AST
    * either the code is directly streamed to a class file (and optionally loaded)
    * or a reasonably clear error message is produced due to an error in the FlyBytes AST.
+1. Also it can deconpile JVM bytecode back to statememts and expressions (almost done)
 1. Flybytes does not require a JDK as a dependency.
 It uses only ASM to generate JVM bytecode, very quickly.

 ### Presumptions: